ESova/esova.github.io/SPECIFICATION/README.md

   * commit messages are checked to know user status on esova program
   * Example Content: `index.html, index.css, index.js, README.md`
 * ...

+# "STATIC PAGE ELEMENTS"
+Below follows a list of page elements that will be present on every subpage of the esova web app.
+You can find all these elements on the wireframes too.

 ## Logo (=Home Button)
 **.onTouch:**